← Back to ArticlesTraining Tips

 The top-voted comment (19 points) says what a lot of people are thinking: "Wish they would just make more colours for the HyperKO 1 instead of."
 The original HyperKO, released for the 2012 London Olympics, is still considered the cleanest boxing shoe Nike ever made, and plenty of people just want it back.

 The design criticism is real.
 "Overdesigned in my opinion," wrote one user.
 "I guess brands like Boxraw copying their designs forces them to distinguish themselves in other ways now."
 Another was blunter: "Those are f***ing hideous.
-I'll stick with the HKO 2 100%."
+I will stick with the HKO 2 100%."
 And from someone else: "It looks like I could shoot some hoops with these."

 Pro boxer Arturo Cardenas was spotted wearing a pair on Instagram, and the consensus from people who saw the photos was clear: "They look way better on feet and in person."